jlquinn/xbows-driver/doc/spec.md

 ```

+When sending 1a command packets, each modified gets RRGGBBxx, where xx is the
+key mode, I think.
+If the program is numpad in green, I see keys assigned to
+00FF0064 if they are lit.

+1a02 appears to mark the end of the lighting sequence.
+The Windows driver
+keeps sending lighting frames actively when running, whether the pattern is
+dynamic or not.

+When the program is shifted to blue lights breathing, I see 0000FF64 for each
+lit key.
+Values assigned to the blue field to emulate breathing:

+	ff ff e5 cc b2 99 7f 66 4c 33 19 00 00
+	00 00 19 33 4c 66 7f 99 b2 cb e5 fe ff

+You can see some roundoff happening near the end of the cycle.

+So for driver mode, breathing isn't a hardware setting the way it is for
+custom mode.

+Therefore, I don't know what the 64 at the end of the RGB indicates.

 I think this is enough to program light patterns in the driver layer.

 After sending 1a01 command packets, the keyboard responds with: